ganskef/MoCuishle/_posts/2016-01-17-mozilla-install.md

 You have to find equivalents for following *Mozilla Firefox* preferences configured with `about:config`:

-Manual proxy configuration localhost:9090 for all protocols:
+Manual proxy configuration localhost:9090 for HTTP and HTTPS:

  * prefs.set(&quot;network.proxy.http&quot;, &quot;localhost&quot;);
  * prefs.set(&quot;network.proxy.http_port&quot;, 9090);